-Prerequisite/Corequisite: For participants in the Student Support Services Project.
-Success Seminar (Action for College Education) is a motivational behavioral modification program.
-The course cultivates a positive attitude and gives students the motivation to help themselves in a college setting.
+Prerequisite/Corequisite: For participants in the TRiO Student Support Services Program.
+Success Seminar cultivates a positive attitude and gives students the motivation to help themselves in a college setting.
 The goal is to instill confidence, eagerness, and enthusiasm toward obtaining a college degree.
 (15-0) Equivalent to SDEV-101, 89-153.